 You may be wondering: why is my truck considered a commercial vehicle?
 And, are there any times when an otherwise regular vehicle would be considered commercial?

 The following characteristics might render your truck a commercial vehicle:

-- Extremely heavy weight: Vehicles that are very heavy – usually weighing over 25,000 pounds – are not only considered to be commercial vehicles but also subject to even more stringent federal and state regulations.
+- Extremely heavy weight: Vehicles that are used in commerce and weigh over 26,000 pounds are not only considered to be commercial vehicles but are typically subject to even more stringent federal and state regulations.

 - The number of passengers the vehicle is designed to carry: If your truck is designed to transport more than 8 passengers for compensation, including the driver, then federal law dubs it a commercial vehicle.
 If it is designed to transport more than 15 passengers, even without compensation, it is also considered commercial.

 - The materials you transport: If your truck is designed to carry hazardous materials – as defined by the federal Secretary of Transportation – it is considered a commercial vehicle.